sabbir-hosen-dev/Sky_Flow_Clint/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```

-This code provides a structured and clear **README.md** file for your project.
-Let me know if you need any further adjustments.
+This now includes details about the **frontend packages** and **development dependencies** used in the project.
+Let me know if you'd like further changes.